 With ShipBob, orders placed on your store are automatically sent to one of our fulfillment center locations, where inventory is stored and the sales order automation process can begin.

 From there, our fulfillment experts pick, pack, and ship orders and tracking information is automatically pushed to your store, where it can be shared with your customers.

 “ShipBob offers fast order processing, which is important when we’re getting hundreds of orders each day.
 We wouldn’t be able to fulfill the volume we’ve seen — up to nearly 13,000 orders per month — on our own.
 We’ve had three holiday cycles with ShipBob, and the most recent Q4 was our smoothest yet.”

 Manuel de la Cruz, CEO at Boie

-Since our technology offers built-in inventory management, you can easily monitor inventory levels, view real-time order status, get insights on orders to plan for future demand, and much more.
+Since our technology offers built-in inventory management, you can easily monitor inventory levels, view real-time order status, get insights on orders to plan for future demand with accurate data capture insights, and much more.
 Here is how ShipBob’s help to automate the order management process.

 Step 1: Ecommerce order comes

-ShipBob offers a robust, international fulfillment network with locations across the United States, and in Europe and Canada so you can split inventory across multiple fulfillment center locations.
+ShipBob offers a robust, international fulfillmentt network with locations across the globe so you can split inventory across multiple fulfillment center locations.
 When an order is placed, our software automatically routes the order to the fulfillment center location closest to the order’s destination.